Blumlaut/EasyAdmin-docs/docs/discordbot.md

 Replace `MY_BOT_ID` with your bot's application id from here:

+> If you are getting 401 errors, kick the Bot and invite it again using this link.

 ![](https://blumlaut.me/s/zzGgCYfWRYyfDxL/preview)

 Then simply open the link and invite the bot to your discord server!